 - 1. Why international cultural exchange visitors: - a.
-The BridgeUSA J-1 visa program is a cultural exchange program of the US Department of State.
-There are regulations governing the programs. - b.
+The J1 visa program is a cultural exchange program of the US Department of State. - b.
 It is part of a federal program to promote better global understanding. - c.
 The program Includes time spent at camp and time spent traveling in the US. - 2.
 Benefit to campers and American staff: - a.
 Adds value to the youth development focus of camp as global acceptance, and awareness is part of the pluralism of the camp community. - b.
 Provides an opportunity for camps to create an international community. - c.
-Provides an opportunity for you as staff members to live and work with peers from other countries. - d.
-Is an opportunity to share information about the benefits in your camp.
+An opportunity to share information about the benefits in your camp.